 No, the CATCH Program is primarily focused on environmental and culture change through training and implementing the CATCH Coordination Kit, not on instruction.
 Of course, having a high quality physical education program and a comprehensive health education curriculum is a crucial component of a school that serves the whole child.
 Our belief is that once a school starts to embrace a culture of health and wellness with the CATCH program, it will be more likely to support this crucial instruction whether it uses CATCH resources or any other resources.
 Also, any health or PE instruction will be more impactful when it is supported by a school environment that values and reinforces a culture of health and wellness.
 The CATCH Program and Michigan Model or other health curricula and resources should be mutually reinforcing and beneficial.

-The CATCH family of resources does include Physical Education, health and nutrition education, vaping prevention, oral health, sun safety, and Social Emotional Learning components.
+The CATCH family of resources does include Physical Education, Health Education, and Social Emotional Learning components.
 Many schools use our component modules to enhance or flesh out their existing PE and health curricula.
-CATCH is not a comprehensive health education curriculum and thus would not replace or compete with the Michigan Model for Health.

 Do schools have to use the CATCH curriculum resources as a part of the Coordination Kit work or the CATCH Whole Child Guided Journey?